ElGuillermo/HLL_CRCON_Installer/README.md

 # HLL_CRCON_Installer
-Installs the latest Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool) on a fresh Linux system.
+Installs the latest Hell Let Loose (HLL) [CRCON](https://github.com/MarechJ/hll_rcon_tool)

-This script will also install any missing [required software](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Requirements#software-requirements) (see list below).

-It will then install and configure CRCON, as described in the [installation procedure](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Installation).

 > [!CAUTION]
-> This script should NOT be used on a host that is already running user programs or scripts,
+> This script must be run with caution on a host that is already running user programs or scripts,
 > as some system-wide software (git, curl, Docker, Docker compose plugin)
 > and settings (realtime clock timezone set on UTC) will be updated or set.
 >
-> **Only use it on a freshly installed Linux distro.**
+> -> You should only use it on a freshly installed Linux distro.

 > [!WARNING]
 > Running the script on a machine where a previous CRCON is installed will DELETE it.
-> It will **try** to backup your existing `.env`, `compose.yaml` and database before,
+> It will try to backup your existing `.env`, `compose.yaml` and database before,
 > but that could fail, mostly if you have changed the default install paths.
 >
 > -> Please make sure to backup any data you find valuable before proceeding.